shandongtlb/MI9-Nethunter-Project/README.md

 <br>  RTL-SDR, AirSpy, Hackrf
 <br>  USB serial (now it supports ch340 and pl2303)
 <br>  Wireless extension compatible (now you can use "iwconfig" and set monitor mode)
-<br>  Enable Qualcomm WiFi monitor mode (now you can set your network card "wlan0" to monitor mode)
+<br>  Enable Qualcomm WiFi monitor mode, now you can set your network card "wlan0" to monitor mode(No injection support)
 ### Release kernel Characteristic
 <br>  Update to 4.14.175
 <br>  Add BBRv2 and set default